SWS Student Mentoring Program for Latin America and the Caribbean

 HumMentor is a mentoring program sponsored by the Society of Wetland Scientists (SWS) for senior undergraduate and early graduate students from Latin America and the Caribbean (LAC) countries who are conducting research or scientific outreach in wetland science.
 Its goals are (1) to stimulate and promote wetland science education in LAC countries, (2) to encourage the publication of collaborative wetland research from LAC countries, and (3) to grow a network of wetland scientists and practitioners across Latin American and the Caribbean.

 Under the program, one to three students will work collaboratively on a project in wetland science under the mentorship of a local scientist from their host institution and the virtual mentorship of at least one international scientist from the Society of Wetland Scientists (SWS).
 Projects may be in any aspect of wetland science and are proposed by local mentors and students.
 Many types of projects are possible, including original research, database compilations, a regional regulatory review, a case study of wetlands at risk, a review of poorly documented regional wetlands, a review of poorly known aspects of LAC wetlands, or even scientific outreach efforts that communicate key aspects of wetland science to non-scientific audiences.
 Each mentorship lasts one year, and by their end, students must prepare a science communication document based on the project results.
 Initial manuscripts will be in the student’s own language, but they will be translated into English prior to publication.
-The communication document must be presented in at least one of the following forms:

 - For projects in science outreach, students may also prepare a non-traditional document, such as an outreach video, detailed pamphlet, comic book, etc., accompanied by a written description of the results of the outreach to be published in WSP;

 - Attendance and oral/poster presentation at a local ecological/wetland conference along with a short paper published in WSP;